stacks-network/stacks-core/docs/setup_core_portal.md

 # Install Script

-We provide a [script](../images/scripts/ubuntu-17.04.sh) which will perform all the steps outlined in this doc, creating a virtualenv of Blockstack Core and installing Portal in a subdirectory.
+We provide a [script](../images/scripts/ubuntu-17.04.sh) which will perform all the steps outlined in this doc (except for creating a protocol handler -- see the bottom of the doc).
+The script creates a virtualenv of
+Blockstack Core and installs Portal in a subdirectory.
 It additionally creates some scripts for starting Core and Portal together.

 However, if you'd like to customize your install, step through it